flutter/website/src/docs/cookbook/lists/floating-app-bar.md

 ```

 {{site.alert.tip}}
   Play around with the [various properties you can pass to the `SliverAppBar`
-Widget]({{site.api}}/flutter/material/SliverAppBar/SliverAppBar.html)
+  widget]({{site.api}}/flutter/material/SliverAppBar/SliverAppBar.html),
   and use hot reload to see the results.
-For example, you can use an `Image`
+For example, use an `Image`
-Widget for the `flexibleSpace` property to create a background image that
+  widget for the `flexibleSpace` property to create a background image that
   shrinks in size as it's scrolled offscreen.
 {{site.alert.end}}